 I love the song “Prototype” by Kevin Ross.
 I love the first few lyrics.

+It amazes how some people find it so easy to criticize others, yet find it so difficult to be honest with themselves?
 A person’s actions will tell you everything you need to know about them, that’s why it takes time to get to know someone.
 I just don’t like being played with.